earthly/website/blog/_posts/2021-09-22-awk-examples.md

 ### AWK If Else

 The thing I hate about amazon reviews is that every book review I look at is somehow rated between 3.5 and 4.5 stars.
 Let's rescale things in terms of the average.
+Maybe if we normalize the reviews it will be easier to judge how good or bad 3.77 for MockingJay is.

 First I need to track the global average like this
 ``` awk